 Qutb had long had contact with Nasser, leader of the socialist-leaning Free Officers Movement and later the long-serving president of Egypt.
 In 1952, Nasser launched a military coup overthrowing the Muhammad Ali dynasty, Egypt’s pro-Western monarchy.
-It is said that this socialist-revolutionary coup was planned by Qutb and the Muslim Brotherhood together with Nasser.
+This socialist-revolutionary coup was said to have been planned by Qutb and the Muslim Brotherhood together with Nasser.
 However, while Qutb hoped Nasser would establish an Islamic regime, Nasser instead took the path of secularization and in 1954 began suppressing the Brotherhood.

 Qutb and the Brotherhood prepared to assassinate Nasser, but the plot failed, and Qutb was imprisoned.
 He was severely tortured during his first few years in prison, but as conditions relaxed, he was allowed to write.
-Qutb wrote his two most important works while in prison — In the Shade of the Qur’an and Milestones.
+Qutb wrote his two most important works — In the Shade of the Qur’an and Milestones — while incarcerated.
 These two books, covering his views on the Qur’an, Islamic history, Egypt, and Western society, laid out in full his advocacy of anti-secular, anti-Western extremism.
 At one point, Qutb was released from prison, but stayed in Egypt and was jailed again.
 In 1966, he was convicted and hanged for his involvement in the conspiracy to assassinate Nasser.
 Qutb walked proudly up to the gallows and toward becoming a religious martyr.

 Ayman al-Zawahiri, the leader of al-Qaeda following the death of bin Laden, believed Qutb’s execution was what ignited the fire of jihadi extremism.
-Islamic extremists often cite Qutb’s teachings and regard themselves as his “intellectual descendants,” as observed by William McCants, counter-terrorism expert and former fellow at West Point Military Academy’s anti-terrorism center.
-Middle East expert Hassan Hassan, in a 2016 report on the Islamic State, quoted a saying popular among ISIS supporters about how the terrorist group’s essential doctrine was formed: “The Islamic State was drafted by Sayyid Qutb, taught by Abdullah Azzam, [and] globalized by Osama bin Laden.”
+Islamic extremists often cite Qutb’s teachings and regard themselves as his “intellectual descendants,” as observed by West Point counter-terrorism expert William McCants.
+Middle East expert Hassan Hassan, in a 2016 report on the ISIS terrorist group, quoted a saying popular among ISIS supporters about the origins of the terrorist group’s essential doctrine: “The Islamic State was drafted by Sayyid Qutb, taught by Abdullah Azzam, [and] globalized by Osama bin Laden.”

 b.
 The Leninist Vanguard of Jihad